A Traveler Guide to Cuban Slang: The Best Cuban Slang Words & Phrases

 Guagua

-The Cuban term guagua stems from the American bus factory and brand name: English Wa & Wa Co.
+The Cuban term guagua comes from the American bus factory and brand name: English Wa & Wa Co.
 Inc (Washington, Walton, and Company Incorporated).
 The bus factory was the first to export buses to Cuba from the U.S.

 The story goes that the Cubans started to refer to the buses by a shortened version of the company’s name, Wa & Wa.